cedx/yii2-free-mobile/doc/usage.md

 ## Client events
 The `yii\freemobile\Client` class triggers some [events](https://www.yiiframework.com/doc/guide/2.0/en/concept-events) during its life cycle:

-- `Client::EVENT_REQUEST` : emitted every time a request is made to the remote service.
+- `Client::eventRequest` : emitted every time a request is made to the remote service.
-- `Client::EVENT_RESPONSE` : emitted every time a response is received from the remote service.
+- `Client::eventResponse` : emitted every time a response is received from the remote service.

 You can subscribe to them using the `on()` method: